Particular/Workshop/README.md

 ### Set up the databases

-If you have a SQL Server instance installed (any edition, including SQL Server Express), you can choose to use that for the exercises.
-Otherwise, you will be using LocalDB.

-#### When using LocalDB

 Open an **elevated** command prompt, navigate to your copy of this repo, and run:

 ```Batchfile